Changemakers

 Duration of Changemakers Program

-The changemakers programme will kicked off on 9th August 2024 and call for applications will close on 8th September 2024.
+The MTN changemakers phase 3 programme kicked off on 28th October 2025 and call for applications will close on 28th November 2025.

 Download the form or Provide details about your initiative to partner with us and transform Uganda together.
 You can bring the signed form to a Service Centre near you.